This post may contain affiliate links. Read our disclosure policy.

 - My Yellow Cupcakes Recipe make for crowd-pleasing Halloween Cupcakes!

-- For the chocolate lovers, my Chocolate Cupcake Recipe here is always a winner.
+- For the chocolate lovers, my Chocolate Cupcake Recipe here or my Chocolate Blackout Cupcakes are always winners.

-- My Funfetti Sheet Cake can easily be altered to make cupcakes too!
-Adjustment notes in the recipe card notes (right below the recipe).
+- Funfetti Sheet Cake can easily be altered to make cupcakes too!
+Adjustments needed are in the recipe card notes (right below the recipe).

 Halloween Cupcake Decoration Ideas